-Course type: Lecture / Practice Recommended course-load (hours):
+Course type, scope and the method: Course type: Lecture / Practice Recommended course-load (hours):

 Rules of the final examination: two parts of the final exam - theoretical oral exam and disscussion on the practical assignment.

 Rules to pass the subject: Get at least 50% from both parts of the final exam.
 The grade will be calculated based on the result from the final exam and assignments during semester.